 ## [6,] 1 1 1 1

-To access the expression levels of eTAM-seq sequencing data, you may extract the TranscriptOmics experiment:
+To obtain the expression levels quantified, you may extract the TranscriptOmics experiment:

 TranscriptOmics <- experiments(MAE)[["TranscriptOmics"]]